Nosto/nosto-php-sdk/README.md

     vendor/bin/codecept run
 ```

-You can pass debugMode flag to the drakov server for debuggin purposes:
+You can pass debugMode flag to the drakov server for debugging purposes:

 ```bash
     drakov -f tests/api-blueprint.md --debugMode